 Dungeons & Dragons is a game that's all about cooperating with your fellow players (for the most part, at least).
-Sure, you and your character have your own motivations, but hopefully, those motivations line up with the rest of the party.

 2. Playing a Disruptive Character